 The Radio component is yet another example of a lightweight dual-state component with little customization and lower memory usage.
 Obtaining grouping is achieved via user code (remains in the user domain).

-The QRcode component is used to generate a 2D scan able QR.
-It is limited to a byte maximum for the .txt attribute of 84 on Basic T models and 192 on the Enhanced K models.
+The QRcode component is used to generate a 2D scanable QR.
+It is limited to a byte maximum for the .txt_maxl attribute of 84 (of up to a max 154 bytes) on Basic T models and 192 bytes on the Enhanced K and Intelligent P models.
+The QR component will consume some user HMI SRAM when included in an HMI project to facilitate the QR rendering.

 New components for the Intelligent series